Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 ASL File Customization
 ----------------------

-- there are additional settings you can customize, though for now it must be done in the .asl file
+There are additional settings you can customize, though for now it must be done in the .asl file
 - any basic text editor will do, but I've been using Notepad++.
 If you do, change the language to C#
 - .asl uses C# code (.NET Framework 4.6.1)

+The settings were made to be easy to change
 - the default key and star count split option can be changed.
 Can use -l or -level for level change if you change this.
 Look for:<br />
 	vars.SplitOption_Default = "level";<br />